1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 To maintain the feel of triple meter, give an accent to downbeats.
 Practice with a metronome to shore up your beat.
 Aim for a tempo of about 96 BPM (andante).

-Before practicing, listen to the audio track and imbue yourself with the sound of Amazing Grace.
-Grace plays the melody while Peter provides the P-i-m-a-m-i arpeggio in the demonstration video.
+Grace plays the melody while Peter provides the P-i-m-a-m-i arpeggio in the video.

 Amazing Grace | Frary Guitar Duo